Dexels/navajo-demo/README.md

 ### Connecting to the Postgres database

-Open a connection to localhost:5432
+Open a connection to localhost:5432 using your favorite database access tool (e.g. DbVisualiser)
+Username: postgres
-Username: postgres Password: mysecretpassword
+Password: mysecretpassword

 ### Editing / rebuilding.